Initial Publication: 01-01-01 Latest Revision: 01-18-18 rls

 All nonpartisan ballot access petitions and information will be available anywhere Local IVA ballot access web pages are published on the Internet.
 IVA Certified ballot access petition circulators will obtain valid petition signatures to put more candidates, parties, and issues on the ballot in each state.
 Each State IVA will issue a certificate for each "IVA Certified Petition Circulator."
 Local IVA web page managers will receive a well earned "Local IVA Web Page Manager" certificate when their Local IVA web pages are published on the Internet and functional in their Local IVA community.

 Open ballot access and election of nonpartisan independent candidates to public office, achieved by Local IVA participants, will lead to government of, by and for the people.
 You and me.
-We are a silent super majority who can elect nonpartisan candidates we support to every public office.
-(Top of Page) (Your Voice)
+We are the 99.999%!
+We are a super majority who can elect nonpartisan candidates we support to every public office.

 Pages for every Voting Precinct THIS